Frequently asked questions

 You do not need a referral from a healthcare professional to access the day centre.
 All you have to do is contact us and we will be happy to meet with you to assess your needs and, if necessary, give you access to personalized care and services.
 Please visit this page to view the schedule of our activities.
 Please see this page to register.

-Although St. Raphael’s is a non-denominational establishment, we ensure that the wishes of patients and their loved ones are respected, including their desire to observe traditions or religious rites.
+Although Maison St-Raphaël is a non-denominational establishment, we ensure that the wishes of patients and their loved ones are respected, including their desire to observe traditions or religious rites.
 The team will help arrange these services.
 Non-denominational professional spiritual accompaniment is also available for everyone on request.

 At the palliative care home, although the prognosis of admitted patients is less than three months, the average stay of a patient is about 20 days.

-Since St. Raphael’s aims to provide safe, quality services in a warm, welcoming environment and to continually improve its palliative care, our complaint policy ensures respectful, fair, and prompt treatment for both the complainant and those who are the subject of the complaint.
+Since Maison St-Raphaël aims to provide safe, quality services in a warm, welcoming environment and to continually improve its palliative care, our complaint policy ensures respectful, fair, and prompt treatment for both the complainant and those who are the subject of the complaint.
 If you have any questions or a complaint, we encourage you to speak to one of the designated people.

 T: 514 736 2001 ext.
 300